Oklahoma State University Archives: Hannah Diggs Atkins

 Involvement in Democratic party politics at the local, state and national level has taken much of her time.
 She served on committees for the Democratic National Committee and was a Democratic National Committeewoman for eight years.

 She is also a member of the Alpha Kappa Alpha Sorority and is a licensed lay reader in the Episcopal Church.

 Numerous awards have been bestowed upon Hannah Atkins.
 She was inducted into the Oklahoma Women's Hall of Fame in 1982 and the Oklahoma Afro-American Hall of Fame in 1983.
 She is listed in Who's Who in America, Who's Who in Politics and many other biographical dictionaries.
 In 1990 she received the National Governors' Association Award

 She was married to Dr. Charles Atkins, a psychiatrist, on May 24, 1943.
 Dr. Atkins also graduated from St. Augustine College in 1941.
 They had three children, Edmund, Charles Jr. and Valerie.

 Hannah Diggs Atkins Collection Inventory

-Click the link below to view the inventory of the items contained in the Hannah Diggs Atkins Papers (collection number 1993-045) held in the Archives.
+An online inventory is available for the items contained in the Hannah Diggs Atkins Papers (collection number 1993-045) held in the Archives.
 To view items from this collection, please notify our staff at least 24 hours prior to your visit so we can retrieve the materials you request.